mcnew/aguacate-swagger-demo/README.md

     Swagger auxiliar file.

-### Modify existing REST service
+## Modify existing REST service

-Objective, add a new column to /colores with method GET
+Objective, add a new column to `/colores` with method `GET` in the demo project

 1. Visit the swagger interface `http://localhost:18081/colorante.yaml`
 2. Check the current description of /colores as GET (http://localhost:18080/#/color/get_colores)